-I picked up a Linksys Velop mesh WiFi router set for him while in the USA, set bridge mode on his Xfinity box and plugged in the Velop router.
+When my father had WiFi problems in his apartment, too many dead spots for a decent FaceTime conversation unless he stayed tethered near his Comcast Xfinity WiFi box, I picked up a Linksys Velop mesh WiFi router set for him while in the USA.
 It could not have worked out better.
 All the WiFi dead spots were gone, my father can FaceTime wherever he wanders.
-Velop truly ‘just works’ out of the box.
+Velop truly ‘just worked’ out of the box.

-Linksys has been absent from Japan for some time but seems to be using Velop to dip a toe back into the Japanese market.
-Velop and similar ‘mesh’ WiFi routers from Google Nest, Amazon erro et all are good products but I do not recommend any of them for WiFi use in Japan: they all lack support for the IPv6 protocols used by NTT FLETS Japanese internet service providers (ISP) and the NTT NGN backbone.
+Velop and similar ‘mesh’ WiFi routers from Google Nest, Amazon erro et all are good products but I do not recommend any of them for WiFi use in Japan: they all lack support for the IPv6 protocols used by Japanese internet service providers (ISP) who use the NTT NGN backbone…basically everybody.

 Goodbye PPPoE (IPv4) Hello IPoE (IPv6)

-The problem with Velop is the same one with the Apple AirPort Extreme (part 1, part 2) and Google Nest WiFi: no support for DS-Lite and Map-E IPv6 protocols used by NTT FLETS.
-Both DS-Lite and Map-E use IPv6 IPoE (IP over Ethernet) that replaces the IPv4 only PPPoE connection protocol.
+The problem with Nest, error, Velop is the same one with the outdated Apple AirPort Extreme (part 1, part 2): no support for DS-Lite and Map-E IPv6 protocols used by NTT FLETS.
+Both DS-Lite and Map-E use IPv6 IPoE (IP over Ethernet) and replace the IPv4 only PPPoE connection protocol.

-IPoE is also called IPv4 over IPv6.
-This means IPv4 packets are encapsulated inside IPv6.
+IPoE is also called IPv4 over IPv6 which means all IPv4 packets are encapsulated inside IPv6.
 Fast internet connections in Japan use IPv6 but this means that your home router needs to encapsulate everything IPv4 in IPv6 before going out on the NTT internet backbone.

 If you are not a DIY networking guru, save time by renting a pre-configured WiFi router from your Japanese internet service provider.
 Rental prices vary, So-Net for example charges ¥400 a month.
 If you are in Japan for the long-term and futzing with internet configurations is not a problem, a good WiFi router investment from the list above can save you money.